DAZN Acquires Exclusive Streaming Rights to UEFA Women’s Champions League Through 2025

 During the final two years of the contract, all 61 matches will be available live on DAZN, while 19 matches will be made available for free on its YouTube channel.

-DAZN is a live sports subscription streaming service that offers 80+ fights a year from Matchroom USA, Bellator, Golden Boy Promotions, World Boxing Super Series and Combate Americas.
+DAZN is a live sports subscription streaming service that offers 80+ fights a year from Matchroom USA, Bellator, Golden Boy Promotions, World Boxing Super Series, and Combate Americas.
+All plans include UEFA Women’s Champions League, darts, and documentaries.

 “DAZN is thrilled to be the new global broadcaster for UEFA Women’s Champions League and cannot wait to work with YouTube and Google to bring fans closer to the game and shine a brighter light on its stars than ever before,” DAZN Group CEO James Rushton said in a statement.